The Aethyrian Dragon

 Dragons of this 'element' dwell with hidden cities that are carefully concealed beneath trees and plants of their swampy homes.
 The moss-covered stones are carved in such a way that they lack straight edges and sharp corners, and are covered with abundant plant growth.
 Within, out of sight of prying eyes, the chambers and passageways are decorated with subdued but beautiful paintings and carvings.
 They tend to be very secretive, and outsiders are only invited to enter their hidden cities on very rare occasions.

 Abilities Aethyrian dragons are possessed of several different magical affinities, known as 'elements' (regardless of whether or not they are true elemental magics; see Notes).
-Each 'element' is a magical affinity split between Aether and Nether (save for Chrona and Gravitia, considered 'neutral' or a combination), capable of displaying a wide array of colors.
+Each 'element' is a magical affinity split between Aether and Nether, capable of displaying a wide array of colors.
 This is thought to be an Aethyr-unique version of 'reiatsu-staining' of an element, though the color of such is commonly separate from a dragon's proper aura color.
 For example, Ignia dragons may breathe fire that is purple, blue, white, pink, or any other hue; in similar fashion, Aeria dragons may have color-tinted streaks in their elemental magic, where manipulation-based elements such as Aurata (metal) and Natura (earth) will have visible auras of color around the material they are manipulating.
 Each individual may only have a single element, and no more.

 'Magic' as it is known in Aethyr is a neutral manifestation of Aether and Nether energy - elsewhere, this is equivalent to reiatsu in all ways save name, and is identical to glyphwriting in casting intent and spell production.
-When this energy is used, It appears as a soft glow often displaying the color of the magic caster's aura, as they trace the glyphs necessary for the spell while maintaining their intent clear in their mind.
+When this energy is used, it appears as a soft glow often displaying the color of the magic caster's aura, as they trace the glyphs necessary for the spell while maintaining their intent clear in their mind.
 These may range from light sources to healing spells, magical locks, enchanting, illusions and more.
+Most traditional specialized magical classes (such as necromancers, enchanters, farseers, etc) are accessed and used through glyphwriting, and have been detailed in the sidebar Notes under Magic Classes.

 However, the Aethyrian elements are by far the most common attribute of these dragons, and their variant attributes and colors are listed below.